 - Strike out onto the Lost Coast Trail, starting at Black Sand Beach.
 Which can be done as an out-and-back day trip.

 - Do some star gazing.
 The town is quiet and there are no street lights.
 So strike out a little outside of town and gaze at the heavens.

 Fort Bragg was founded in 1857 as a military garrison.
 It was named after army officer Braxton Bragg, who at the time had served the U.S. in the Mexican–American War.
 Ten years later, the garrison was abandoned and the town began to transition to a timber economy.
 Fort Bragg is known for its nice mild climate.
 It’s also more developed than places like Gualala or Shelter Cove.
 So this is a good coastal getaway if you like more restaurant and lodging choices.

-If you are into glamping, check out this 150 year old cabin.
-It’s in the redwoods, but is also not far from town.
 If you want some romance, the North Cliff hotel has ocean view bathtubs with a fireplace!

 3 Fun Things to do in Fort Bragg

 - Visit the 47 acre Mendocino botanical garden.
 It’s part of the regional parks system and is known for their rhododendrons, heathers and camillias.
 It’s also a good spot for bird watching.

 - Take Skunk Train into the redwoods.
 This scenic 7 mile journey goes up Pudding Creek.
 You can also do their seasonal electric powered “rail bike” experience.